dtxwhzw/STAT3007/README.md

 And the bert pretrain file should in the [Data/online_data/saved_models/bert-base-cased](Data/online_data/saved_models/bert-base-cased)

+If you want to skip the train procedure, and do the evaluation or inference make sure you've downloaded my model from [here](https://drive.google.com/drive/folders/1_kJbe03LIUYTHMikYi7XKi7X9yF6BmLq?usp=sharing), and save it in the [Data/online_data](Data/online_data)

 The train procedure will need 14555MB RAM in GPU.
 So, if you encounter the CUDA out of memory issue, you can reduce the batch size into 16 or 8 in [configuration file](conf/train_conf.json).